NITCbase/nitcbase.github.io/docs/Roadmap/Stage08.md

 :::note Learning Objectives

 - Implement the creation of relations by inserting records into the catalogs
-- Implement the deletion of relations and the subsequent freeing of blocks
+- Implement the deletion of relations and freeing of the disk storage structures associated to the relation

 :::